deerawan/vscode-dash/README.md

 Type `cmd + shift + p` to launch command palette and choose `Extensions: Install Extension`.
 Search this package and install.

 ## Usage
-Get the text under your cursor or selected first.
+Get the text under your cursor or selected first:

 - Pressing `ctrl + h`.
 It will search for current specific documentation depends on language.
 - Pressing `ctrl + alt + h`.
 It will search for all documentation.

+No need to select the text:

+- Pressing `ctrl + shift + h`.
+It will open dash with current file's docset.
+- Pressing `alt + h`.
+It will open dash with custom string and current file's docset.

 ## Supported Docsets
 This plugin supports almost all docset configuration based on [Dash Mapping](https://kapeli.com/dash_plugins)